 In 1970, Ajax's arch-rivals, Rotterdam-based Feyenoord, having won the previous season's Eredivisie title, became the 1st Dutch team to win the European Cup.
 But Ajax again won The Double, and launched the most stunning run of soccer play Europe has ever seen.

 Cruijff hurt his groin at the start of the 1970-71 season.
 On October 30, 1970, he returned, and a legend was born.
-Previously, he had worn Number 9, usually the number of a centre-forward.
+Previously, he had worn Number 9, which had usually been the number of a centre-forward.
 But he began wearing Number 14.
-By this point, numbers higher than 11 were only worn on national teams (1 to 23), except by substitutes (and then, it would be 12, 14 or 15, as 13 was usually seen as bad luck).
+By this point, numbers higher than 11 were only worn on national teams (1 to 22, with 23 later added), except by substitutes (and then, it would be 12, 14 or 15, as 13 was usually seen as bad luck).

 The Final of what was known from 1955 to 1992 as the European Cup and since 1992 as the UEFA Champions League has always been set for a neutral site, although it hasn't always worked out that way.
 For 1971, the site chosen was the original Wembley Stadium in London.
-This factor cannot be underemphasized: The European Cup Final was the only non-English soccer game broadcast live on British television at the time, and the BBC promoted the heck out of this game.
+This factor cannot be underemphasized: The European Cup Final was the only non-English soccer game broadcast live on British television at the time, and, because it was at England's national stadium, the BBC promoted the heck out of this game.

 Ajax had already played Arsenal, the North London side that won the League and FA Cup Double in that 1970-71 season, in the Semifinal of the 1969-70 Inter-Cities Fairs Cup, with Arsenal winning and then beating Belgium's Anderlecht in the Final.